 **Psychology Undergraduate Advising is temporarily suspending in-person meetings with students.

-The Psychology Advising Office has closed all in-office services through the end of Spring Quarter, 2020.
+The Psychology Advising Office has closed all in-office services at this time.
 We will resume regular in-office services when directed to do so by UW leadership.

 You may reach us for general questions at: firstname.lastname@example.org

 Additionally, you may reach a specific Psychology undergraduate advisor directly at the following email addresses:

 You may also reach us by phone, at 206-543-2698 where you will have the opportunity to be connected to a specific advisor.

 **Please click here to be directed to our appointment page where you can see our weekly Zoom drop-in schedule.